-- Ask for great letters of recommendation
+- Personal statements, resumes/CVs and letters of recommendation

 “I think my biggest concern was GPA and test scores.
 I thought that was the greater portion of the graduate application, but I learned it's actually the other 80 percent that counts, such as personal statement, letters of recommendation, experience and CVs.
 The class gave me a lot more confidence in the graduate application process, applying for graduate school and setting high goals and standards for myself.”